Surakshaajith/simple-ocr-opencv/README.md

 "Teaches" the software which chunks of the image correspond to which characters.

 This project does this with k-nearest neighbor.
-One of the simplest classification algorithms.
+One of the simplest classification algorithms in order to classify what particular segments of the image correspond to which characters.

 #### Step 4: Grounding